/media/100-healthy-foods_healthtoday.jpg

 • Essential for healthy bones and teeth

 Some minerals like iron, zinc, and copper are only needed in minute quantities.
-Minerals such as calcium, magnesium, and potassium, which are needed in larger amounts (2121).
+Minerals, such as calcium, magnesium, and potassium, are needed in larger amounts (21).

 5 good reasons to balance your diet

-While macronutrients may come from limited sources, varying your diet is important to prevent micronutrient malnutrition (2222, 23).
-Furthermore, eating well could increase life expectancy up to10 years (24).
+While macronutrients may come from limited sources, varying your diet is important to prevent micronutrient malnutrition (22, 23).
+Furthermore, eating well could increase life expectancy by up to 10 years (24).

-Deficiencies or excesses in micronutrients are common in people with poor diet, picky eaters, and those who suffer stomach or metabolic abnormalities.
+Deficiencies or excesses in micronutrients are common in people with poor diets, picky eaters, and those who suffer stomach or metabolic abnormalities.

 Here are the five key reasons why you should aim for a varied diet: